Frustrated spin order and stripe fluctuations in FeSe: Introduction

-Fe-based pnictides and chalcogenides, similarly as cuprates, manganites or some heavy fermion compounds, are characterized by the proximity and competition of various phases including magnetism, charge order and superconductivity.
-Specifically the magnetism of Fe-based systems has various puzzling aspects which do not straight\-forwardly follow from the Fe valence or changes in the Fermi surface topology \cite{Yin:2011,Si:2016}.
-Some systems have a nearly ordered localized moment close to $2\,\mu{\rm _B}$ such as FeTe or rare-earth iron selenides, whereas others do not order down to the lowest temperatures such as FeSe \cite{Baek:2014} or LaFePO \cite{Taylor:2013}.
-In contrast, the moments of $A$Fe$_2$As$_2$-based compounds ($A=$\,Ba, Sr, Eu or Ca) are slightly below $1\,\mu_{\rm B}$ and display aspects of itinerant spin-density-wave (SDW) magnetism with a gap in the electronic excitation spectrum.
+Fe-based pnictides and chalcogenides, similar to cuprates, manganites or some heavy fermion compounds, are characterized by the proximity and competition of various phases including magnetism, charge order and superconductivity.
+Specifically the magnetism of Fe-based systems has various puzzling aspects which do not straight\-forwardly follow from the Fe valence or changes in the Fermi surface topology \cite{Yin:2011,Georges:2013,Si:2016,Skornyakov:2017}.
+Some systems have a nearly ordered localized moment close to $2\,\mu{\rm _B}$ \cite{LiSL:2009a}, such as FeTe or rare-earth iron selenides, whereas the moments of $A$Fe$_2$As$_2$-based compounds ($A=$\,Ba, Sr, Eu or Ca) are slightly below $1\,\mu_{\rm B}$ \cite{Johnston:2010} and display aspects of itinerant spin-density-wave (SDW) magnetism with a gap in the electronic excitation spectrum \cite{YiM:2017}.
+In contrast others do not order down to the lowest temperatures, such as FeSe \cite{Baek:2014} or LaFePO \cite{Taylor:2013}.

-The material specific differences are a matter of intense discussion and low- as well as high-energy electronic and structural properties may contribute \cite{Mazin:2009,Yin:2011,Georges:2013,Stadler:2015,Glasbrenner:2015}.
-In fact the main fraction of the electronic density of states at the Fermi energy $E_{\rm F}$ originates in $t_{2g}$ Fe orbitals, and a substantial part of the Fe-Fe hopping occurs via the pnictogen or chalcogen atoms, hence \textit{via} the $xz$ and $yz$ orbitals.
-For geometrical reasons the resulting exchange coupling energies between nearest ($J_1$) and next nearest neighbour ($J_2$) iron atoms have the same order of magnitude, and small changes in the pnictogen (chalcogen) height above the Fe plane influence the ratio $J_2/J_1$ in a way that various types of order are energetically very close \cite{Glasbrenner:2015}.
-Due to the reduced overlap of the in-plane $xy$ orbitals the hopping integral is reduced and the correlation energy $U$, although only in the range 1-2\,eV, and the Hund's rule interactions gain influence.
-Thus the electrons in the $xy$ orbitals have a considerably higher effective mass $m^\ast$ and smaller quasiparticle weight $Z$ than those of the $xz$ and $yz$ orbitals.
-This effect was coined orbital selective Mottness \cite{Anisimov:2002,deMedici:2009,deMedici:2017} and observed by photoemission spectroscopy in Fe-based chalcogenides \cite{YiM:2015}.
-It is similar in spirit to what was found by Raman scattering in the cuprates as a function of momentum \cite{Venturini:2002b}.
+The material specific differences are a matter of intense discussion, and low- as well as high-energy electronic and structural properties determine the properties \cite{Mazin:2009,Yin:2011,Georges:2013,Stadler:2015,Glasbrenner:2015,Skornyakov:2017,Baum:2018a}.
+At the Fermi energy $E_{\rm F}$, the main fraction of the electronic density of states originates from $t_{2g}$ Fe orbitals, but a substantial part of the Fe-Fe hopping occurs via the pnictogen or chalcogen atoms, hence via the $xz$, $yz$, and $p_z$ orbitals.
+For geometrical reasons, the resulting exchange coupling energies between nearest ($J_1$) and next nearest neighbour ($J_2$) iron atoms have the same order of magnitude, and small changes in the pnictogen (chalcogen) height above the Fe plane influence the ratio $J_2/J_1${, such that} various {orders} are energetically very close \cite{Glasbrenner:2015}.